 Screening of applicants will begin May 20, 2022 and will continue until a suitable applicant is found.
 Applications must be made through the Mississippi State University Careers website via the link https://explore.msujobs.msstate.edu/en-us/listing/ (PARF Number 503909).
 Applicants should also send (in a single pdf) a cover letter of application; curriculum vita; copies of transcripts (unofficial for all degrees); statements of 1) research, 2) outreach and teaching, and contact information for three references to:

 Mississippi State University

-Applicant should redact their social security number if it appears on their academic transcript prior to submitting it online.
+Applicants should redact social security numbers on transcripts prior to submitting online.

 Equal Employment Opportunity Statement:

 MSU is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, ethnicity, sex, religion, national origin, disability, age, sexual orientation, genetic information, pregnancy, gender identity, status as a U.S. veteran, and/or any other status protected by applicable law.
 We always welcome nominations and applications from women, members of any minority group, and others who share our passion for building a diverse community that reflects the diversity in our student population.

 What do I do if I need an accommodation?

 In compliance with the ADA Amendments Act (ADAAA), if you have a disability and would like to request an accommodation in order to apply for a position with Mississippi State University, please contact the Department of Human Resources Management at tel: (662) 325-3713 or email@example.com.